 It can be a heartbreaking thing to have to leave a garden behind when moving, especially at a time when so many are being forced to leave their homes due to a downtrodden economy.
 You have the perfect garden, but you may have to move from your home.
 If you must move then try scooping up plants from your garden and placing them in pots.
-Keep your favorite garden plants in pots in order to preserve your favorite variety of foliage.
-This will make it easier for you to transfer your plants to your new garden area or you can simply leave your garden plants in the pot.
+Keep your favorite garden plants in pots to preserve your favorite variety of foliage.
+This will make it easier for you to transfer your plants to your new garden area or you can just leave your garden plants in the pot.

 Transport any plants you saved from your old garden and add some new plants to make your new area fuller and more beautiful than before.
-Moving your garden or starting from scratching is a great way to make your new garden more beautiful than the previous one.
-It will give you a sense of determination when it comes to making a new garden from scratch and possibly starting a whole new gardening area.
+Moving your garden or starting from scratching is a great way to make your new garden more attractive than the previous one.
+It will give you a sense of determination when it comes to making a new garden from scratch and possibly start a whole new gardening area.
 Turn a negative into a positive by building on what you had started with your previous garden.